The Simpsons Trash of the Titans is a great example of the series at its incisive best – and now feels more topical than ever.

-In an earlier post I praised Series 25, Episode 20, Brick Like Me, in which I noted the parallels between the episode and the 1955 Frederik Pohl short story The Tunnel Under the World.
+In an earlier post I praised Series 25, Episode 20, Brick Like Me.
+I noted the parallels between the episode and the 1955 Frederik Pohl short story The Tunnel Under the World.

 Trash of the Titans, Series 9, episode 22, is from 1998.
 It was the 200th episode overall.
 Do the producers make a special effort with round-numbered episodes?
 Maybe they do: Brick Like Me was episode 550.